 03 of 07

-After a tough day, sky-high stress levels can make it difficult to relax enough for sleep.
-Luckily, the solution is as close as your shoulders.
-The muscles in your neck, shoulders and upper back are prime repositories for tension, as well as aches and stiffness that make it difficult to get comfortable.
-Try this easy move to release the pressure:
+A stressful day can produce high cortisol levels in the body, making it difficult to relax enough to induce sleep.
+Luckily, the solution resides in your shoulders.
+The muscles in your neck, shoulders, and upper back are prime repositories for tension accompanied by stiffness and aching, making it hard to get comfortable.
+This easy move releases that pressure, allowing you to relax:

-- Slowly inhale deeply, while lifting your shoulders towards your ears in a shrugging motion.
+- First, inhale deeply and slowly while lifting your shoulders towards your ears in a shrugging motion.

-- Hold your breath and the position for a few seconds.
+- Hold your breath in this position for a few seconds.

 04 of 07